Impress your family or guests with this simple pesto chicken bake. One of the easiest pasta dishes to prepare and so yummy!

 After hanging my head in shame for being a very poor representative for what I preach all the time here (execute the menu plan already!), the pesto was lovingly repurposed into this delectable baked chicken dish, along with a few other ingredients, and it was amazing.
 Totally amazing.

 All the saucy, cheesy goodness served over whole grain noodles makes for a perfect after-soccer, weeknight, worthy-of-company meal.
-We’ll be making this again and again, that is for sure.
+We’ll be making this pesto chicken bake again and again, that is for sure.

 One Year Ago: Sweet and Spicy Pork and Pineapple Tacos